Skip to main content

 Mailing Economically

 • All U.S. mail will be sent first class unless otherwise requested.
-Whenever feasible, users should request third-class bulk mail for printed materials and parcels weighing less than 16 ounces.
+Whenever feasible, users should request third-class bulk mail (presort mail) for printed materials and parcels weighing less than 16 ounces.

 • Understand the various mailing options if your mail requires special handling.
-Certified mail with receipt for a one-ounce letter costs two-thirds more than just sending the same letter certified.
+Certified mail with receipt for a one-ounce letter costs 50 to 80 percent more than just sending the same letter certified.
 Registered mail should not be used to gain a return receipt.
 Registered mail is only needed on domestic mail if insurance is needed.
-A registered one-ounce letter with no insurance will cost 117 percent more than a certified letter with return receipt.
+A registered one-ounce letter with no insurance will cost 157 percent more than a certified letter with return receipt.

 • CMS has negotiated presort contracts for both first-class mail and flats.
 Utilizing these contracts will not slow mail service and will typically save over 10 percent on postage costs.